xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 Then take the median of $r_i$ over all neurons in the target system.

 The reason for taking a median is that neural responses usually follow a non-normal distribution.
 Direct use of linear regression to compare neural representations is seldom favored because:
-1. It tends to overfit when the number of neurons is close to or even larger than the number of observations, which indeed happens with ANNs;
+1. It tends to overfit when the number of neurons is close to or even larger than the number of observations, which is indeed the case with ANNs;
-2. It is not robust if the neurons' responses are correlated, which is very common in a real neural population;
+2. It is not robust if the neurons' responses are correlated, which is very common in real neurons within a population;
-3. It is not symmetric - switching the dependent and independent variables (or the source and target system) will give a different similarity score.
+3. It is not symmetric - switching the dependent and independent variables (the source and the target system) will give a different similarity score.

 Therefore, Brain Score proposes to do some dimension reduction before carrying out linear regression.
 They choose PLS, partial least squares regression, which has the following definition: